Partitioned Data Sets or Libraries

 //

-The following job will execute a COBOL program that will read a record sequential file and write a new member into an existing Partitioned Data Set (PDS).
+The following job (PDSMPUT1.jcl) will execute a COBOL program that will read a record sequential file and write a new member into an existing Partitioned Data Set (PDS).

 //PDSMPUT1 JOB SIMOTIME,CLASS=1,MSGCLASS=0,NOTIFY=CSIP1